Skip to main content

 • 90 GB of memory per GPU on the sub-partition gpu_p2l

 Note that you can request more than 45 GB (on gpu_p2s) or 90 GB (on gpu_p2l) of memory per GPU if necessary (need for more memory per process).
-But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPU for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).
+But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPUs for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).

-On the gpu_p5 partition
+On the octo-GPU A100 partition (gpu_p5)

 • 468/64 = 7.3 GB per reserved CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)